Vikash-Kumar001/FINMEN/README.md

 ## 🎯 Overview

-**FINMEN** is a comprehensive digital platform designed specifically for India's youth ecosystem, addressing critical gaps in mental wellness and financial literacy education.
-Combining cutting-edge AI technology with real-time communication and culturally-sensitive design, FINMEN serves students aged **8-25** through an immersive, gamified learning experience.
+**Wise Student** is a comprehensive digital platform designed specifically for India's youth ecosystem, addressing critical gaps in mental wellness and financial literacy education.
+Combining cutting-edge AI technology with real-time communication and culturally-sensitive design, Wise Student serves students aged **8-25** through an immersive, gamified learning experience.

 ### 🌍 Mission Statement
 *"To create a generation of emotionally resilient and financially literate individuals who can navigate life's challenges with confidence and wisdom."*